MicrosoftDocs/visualstudio-docs/docs/python/interactive-repl-ipython.md

 # Using IPython in the Interactive Window

 The Visual Studio interactive window in IPython mode is an advanced yet user-friendly interactive development environment that has Interactive Parallel Computing features.
-In this topic we'll walk through using IPython in the Visual Studio interactive window.
-For this you should have the [Anaconda](https://www.continuum.io) environment installed, which includes IPython and the necessary libraries.
+In this topic we'll walk through using IPython in the Visual Studio interactive window, in which all of the regular [interactive window](interactive-repl.md) features are also available.

-All of the regular features of the interactive window are also available when IPython mode is enabled.
-Please read the [Interactive Python](interactive-repl.md) section for more information.
-This section will help you start using IPython mode and ensure that it is enabled.
+For this walkthrough you should have the [Anaconda](https://www.continuum.io) environment installed, which includes IPython and the necessary libraries.

 > [!Note]
 > IronPython does not support IPython, despite the fact that you can select it on the Interactive Options form.
 You can upvote the [feature request](https://github.com/Microsoft/PTVS/issues/84) or implement it if you'd like.